ebagyekum004-lang/Project--Nmap-Scapy-Lab-Documentation/README.md

 **Objectives:**
 The purpose of this lab is to demonstrate and practice fundamental network reconnaissance techniques including:
-- Network scanning and host discovery
+- Network scanning and host discovery.
-- Operating system fingerprinting
+- Operating system fingerprinting.
-- Service and version identification
+- Service and version identification.
-- SMB enumeration and access testing
+- SMB enumeration and access testing.
-- Packet sniffing and analysis
+- Packet sniffing and analysis.

 These skills are foundational in ethical hacking and penetration testing engagements.

 **Lab Environment:**
 Machine: Kali Linux

 Network: 10.6.6.0/24

 Target System: 10.6.6.23

 **Tools Used:**
-Nmap:  Network discovery and security auditing
+Nmap:Network discovery and security auditing

 Scapy: Packet crafting and manipulation